LadyShelley2/ppt/README.md

 npm install --registry=https://registry.npm.taobao.org
 ```

-if has error, please add `sudo`,for it install pm2 global
+if has error, please add `sudo`, for it installs pm2 global

 then (using node, not recommended)